-A new relaxing green space garden is to be created in conjunction with Solihull Mind near the south terminal to support wellbeing initiatives
+A new relaxing green space garden has been created in conjunction with Solihull Mind near the south terminal to support wellbeing initiatives.
+This is open to both staff and passengers.

-The community investment policy along with the community trust guidelines are available on the Birmingham Airport website along with the postcodes of eligible areas.
+The community investment policy along with the community trust guidelines are available on the Birmingham Airport website along with the Corporate Responsibility.